 The preparation for moving out whilst looking after three small children is gargantuan, and only achievable thanks to the unrelenting assistance of local friends and family.
 Generally speaking, the kids are fine about leaving the house.
 They have been heavily bribed with Lego.
 The six year old still doesn’t want to move schools though, and finds new ways to make her opposition apparent.
 The day before the removal lorry comes, she is spectacularly sick, meaning several last minute changes-in-plan, which result in my spending my final night in the house alone.
 I sleep fitfully in the seven year old’s Star Wars bedroom, worrying not about leaving, but about how to save three parking spaces for the lorry in the morning.

-“I’ve never seen coffee made like that, Carol,” I observe.
+“I’ve never seen coffee made like that, Alice,” I observe.

-“The sugar’s already mixed in the sachet,” says Carol.
+“The sugar’s already mixed in the sachet,” says Alice.
 “Good, innit?”

 “What a world,” I agree.
 It’s a strange day, and I drink it.